wighawag/hardhat-deploy/README.md

 `--force-license`: This flag force the use of the license specified by --license (useful if your inline SPDX are not compatible with etherscan list)

+### `buidler export`

+This plugin adds the _export_ task to Buidler.

+This task will export the contract deployed (saved in `deployments` folder) to a simple format containing only contract addresses and abi, useful for web apps.

+#### Options

+`--export <filepath>`: export one file that contains all contracts (address, abi + extra data) for the network being invoked.
+The file contains the minimal information so to not bloat your frontend.

+`--export-all <filepath>`: export one file that contains all contracts across all saved deployment, regardless of the network being invoked.

 ## Environment extensions

 This plugin extends the Buidler Runtime Environment by adding 3 fields: